 What are the benefits?

-- Year-long, remote programme of support
+• Year-long, remote programme of support

-- £1000 production grant
+• £1000 production grant

-- Executive producer for your project
+• Executive producer for your project

-- Fair Reporting and Security Guidance
+• Fair Reporting and Security Guidance

-- Industry workshops + webinars
+• Industry workshops + webinars

-- Network of like-minded Fellowship alumni
+• Network of like-minded Fellowship alumni

 Who are we looking for?

-- Journalists and filmmakers ready to take the next leap in their career reporting from the global south
+• Journalists and filmmakers ready to take the next leap in their career reporting from the global south.

 What projects do we support?

-- Proposals for a short documentary film, print, audio or multimedia piece
+• Proposals for a short documentary film, print, audio or multimedia piece.

-- Projects that highlight the voices of people who are not often heard
+• Projects that highlight the voices of people who are not often heard.

-We are thrilled to introduce the 20 talented
+We are thrilled to introduce the 11 talented

 journalists and filmmakers selected to

-join the One World Media Fellowship 2020.
+join this year’s One World Media Fellowship.

-2020 Fellowship Judges
+2024 Fellowship Judges

-International Jury
+Jury

 Mentoring is an opportunity to nurture young talent, develop new voices and connect with the next generation.
 If you would like to act as a mentor for our Fellowship please contact us.